 Decarboxylation is the most important step in preparing cannabis for consumption.
 In short, decarboxylation is a specific chemical reaction that removes a carboxyl group from a molecule.
 In cannabis, decarboxylation, or decarbing for short, removes the carboxyl group from THCA, thereby releasing carbon dioxide (CO2) and water (H2O), which ultimately converts THCA into the intoxicating THC.
 This process occurs naturally when flower ages, or more quickly when cooked in oil or butter; it can occur instantaneously when users smoke.

-Today, the three most conventional methods of creating edibles with cannabis utilize decarboxylated flower, tinctures, distillate, oils, or butters — unless you’re shooting for the original Alice B. Toklas recipe.
+Today, the three most conventional methods of creating edibles with cannabis utilize decarboxylated flower, tinctures, distillate, cooking oils, or butters — unless you’re shooting for the original Alice B. Toklas recipe.

 The most recognizable method of infusion is using decarboxylated flower, or dried cannabis bud that has been activated to release the intoxicating effects of THC.
 Vaporized cannabis can also be used during this process.